pacifiq-hub/Bear-Market-Risk-Indicator-API-PowerBI/README.md

 I consider this tool to be a fantastic addition to the investor toolkit, providing a higher level of confidence investing when all macro-economical factors are "green".
 It tremendously helped guide my investment strategy in the aftermath of the pandemic crisis.

 I made the Power Pivot file available for anyone to download from this repository and use, and welcome any suggestions to improve it.
-You will only need an Microsoft Excel license and the power pivot add-in enabled to refresh the data, and play with the filters.
+You will only need a Microsoft Excel license and the power pivot add-in enabled to refresh the data, and play with the filters.

 **Note to the reader after 2023:** ISM PMI as well as Shiller S&P 500 ratio APIs are not free anymore, and a subcription will be needed to get these.
 APIs in the power pivot file should be modified to redirect to the new provider.